 Of course, it doesn’t have to be a holiday for the locations to host an event.
 We've had art exhibitions, potluck dinners, concerts and even a garden club.
 We encourage you to give us a call to find out what’s next on our calendar.

 Trees that impress horticulturists and arbor aficionados

 Over the years, noted horticulturists have visited the cemetery to see its impressive trees.
 The most notable trees are the Colorado blue spruce, Engelmann spruce, Douglas fir, Norway maple, silver maple, ponderosa pine, Rocky Mountain juniper, plains cottonwood, English elms and Schwedler maples.
-Most of these trees are located in the oldest section of the cemetery, a 5-block area rel="noopener noreferrer" that was listed in the National Register of Historic Places in 2008.
+Most of these trees are located in the oldest section of the cemetery.

 Here for you when you need us